ragipunal/momedict/README.md

 Momedict
 =========

 Momedict is a webapp written in Python 3 using Flask and SQLAlchemy meant to be used for homework.

+Tested on Python 3.6 and Windows 10
+Tested on Python 3.8 and Ubuntu 20.04

 **Warning for users who want to adopt this project**: